LWC-Essentials/router/packages/router/README.md

 **Props:**

-*title* The accessible text representing your link
+`title`: The accessible text representing your link

-*href* A string representation of your destination.
+`href`: A string representation of your destination.
 This can be a relative path.

 Example: